Skip to content

 Visitors walking past the house at Attingham Park | © National Trust Images/Solent News & Photography Agency

-Join our Walk Leaders for a walk around the Bluebell Walk.
+Join our Walk Leaders for one of our rambles around the park.
 This activity is free but please book a space so we know how many walkers to expect.
 Check times and dates and book your space.

 Accessibility

-The paths around the Bluebell Walk are uneven and are primarily dirt/grass.
+The paths around the estate can be uneven and are primarily dirt/grass or hardstanding.

 Parents or carers with young children (under 3) are welcome to bring them in a pram or sling.